valancej/documentation/_docker/getting-started/getting-started-part-four.md

 ## Next: Parallel, Speed, etc

-Next we're going to look at two of the more powerful and productive things you can do to create really fast and efficient CI/CD pipelines with Codeship.
+Next we're going to look at two of the more powerful and productive things you can do to create really fast and efficient CI/CD pipelines with Codeship Pro.
 [Taking a look at parallel steps and caching.]({% link _docker/getting-started/getting-started-part-five.md %})